baijum/usfm/README.md

 I also recommend to run [go fmt](https://golang.org/cmd/gofmt/), [go vet](https://golang.org/cmd/vet/) and [golint](https://github.com/golang/lint) commands before sending pull request.
 This will help us to maintain the quality of code.
+You can run the `run.sh` shell script to run all the above mentioned tools including tests.

 ## Credits